StarRocks/starrocks-kubernetes-operator/README.md

 By default, the operator deploys the StarRocks cluster in `starrocks` namespace.
 Either specifying the namespace `-n <namespace>` when running `kubectl apply` or set the namespace meta field in every yaml files.

-This example deploys StarRocks operator in the default `starrocks` namespace.
+This example deploys StarRocks operator in the namespace `starrocks`. so when you use starrocks namespace, should create starrocks namespace before. if you want to deploy in another namespace, please update the yamls  namespace field.

 ```bash
 cd deploy
 # create crd